For me, one of the greatest strengths of the Salesforce Ecosystem is its people and the connections that are shared.

 Some people call me “The Dresh” and others call me “The Kevin Bacon of the Salesforce Ecosystem.”
 And I’m totally fine with both of those.
 Or you can call me Eric.

 I have been in the Salesforce ecosystem since 2009.
-In 2010 I started the Evansville, IN Salesforce Users Group.
+In 2010 I started the Evansville, Indiana Salesforce Users Group.
 In 2011, I launched the very first Midwest Dreamin’, where 100 Salesforce enthusiasts descended upon Louisville for a full day of Salesforce community learning.
 Midwest Dreamin’ was an annual event in Chicago from 2014 – 2019 with upwards of 850 people attending.
-And while Covid-19 cancelled Midwest Dreamin’ for 2020, the event is already booked for June 16-18, 2021 at the Hyatt Regency in Minneapolis.
+And while Covid-19 cancelled Midwest Dreamin’ for 2020 & 2021, the event is just took place on July 20-22, 2022, at the Hyatt Regency in Minneapolis with close to 1,100 people registered.
+Midwest Dreamin’ 2023 is already scheduled for the Hyatt Regency Minneapolis for August 16-18, 2023, so save the date!

-I am currently serving as the Strategic Partner Marketing Manager at ActiveCampaign.
+I am currently serving as the Product Evangelist for Mogli.

 All posts are my opinions only, and in no way reflect the opinions of my employer, Midwest Dreamin’, or the Evansville Salesforce User Group.
 No post should be considered an endorsement or recommendation of a company, product or person, unless specifically stated in that post.